Leiloukou/javascript-tutorial/lesson-1.md

 #### The console

-Now you will lear how to log
+Now you will learn how to log
 something to the console.

 First you will have to get a